-This is usually fun part.
+This is usually a fun part in wheelchair evaluation.
 Sometimes, you may have to get creative and think outside of the box to align your patient properly and provide comfort while in the chair.
 Below are the main accessories that can be used with standard or customized chairs.

 Lateral Support or Side Support:

 This is to provide some extra comfort.
 It also helps if your patient has some history of PVD or venous stasis or ulcer on the calf.
-I like to add calf pads or foot pads as it improves posture and promotes a proper anatomical alignment.
+I like to add calf pads or footpads as it improves posture and promotes proper anatomical alignment.

 Now, remember, you will have to consider the height of a cushion while measuring for wheelchair height.